Talentica/HungryHippos/Readme.md

 1. Spark-2.0.2-bin-hadoop2.7, Oracle JDK (1.8 Version) , Chef-solo (stable,12.17.44) will be downloaded and installed on all servers.

  2. Zookeeper (3.5.1 alpa) will be installed on the specified number of nodes.
 It will configure to be standalone or as cluster depending on the number of nodes.

+ 3. "ip_file.txt" file is created at ~/HungryHippos/hhspark_automation/scripts location.
+This file contain all the ips of nodes created in cluster.
+The first entry in this file is spark master-ip.

+ 4. User can open spark Web UI at `<master-ip>:<port>` for monitoring purpose.
+By default port is 8080.
+User can also find the port number by logging in master node and check log file created at location /home/hhuser/spark-2.0.2-bin-hadoop2.7/logs/spark-hhuser-org.apache.spark.deploy.master.Master-1-sparkTTW-1.out .
+In log user can see something like `INFO Utils: Successfully started service 'MasterUI' on port 8081.` So port will be 8081.

 ## SSH_KEY Generation